Bone Disorders in Dogs

 Panosteitis causes bone inflammation, primarily of the long bones, in young, rapidly growing dogs of large and giant breeds.
 The inflammation may involve single or multiple bones.
 It appears spontaneously and lasts only as long as the dog is growing, whether or not it is treated.
 The exact cause is unknown, although some factors thought to play a role include genetics (in German Shepherds), stress, infection, or the body’s own metabolic and immune responses.

 The condition generally affects dogs 6 to 16 months old.
 Animals are lame and feverish, have no appetite, and show signs of pain when the affected bones are handled.
 These signs may come and go.
 X-rays are used to confirm the diagnosis.
 Treatment is aimed at relieving pain and discomfort.
-Nonsteroidal anti-inflammatory drugs or corticosteroids as prescribed by a veterinarian can be used when signs are present.
+Nonsteroidal anti-inflammatory drugs or other pain relievers as prescribed by a veterinarian can be used when signs are present.
 Although it is uncertain whether diets high in protein and calories or dietary supplementation play a role in the development of this condition, it is suggested that such diets be avoided in young, growing dogs.

 Retained ulnar cartilage cores is a disorder of the growth plate of the ulna in young large and giant dogs.
 Abnormal bone formation, in which bone does not harden appropriately, occurs.
 As a result, bone growth is restrained in the affected forelimb.
 The exact cause is uncertain, although diet may play a role.